Chow411/Openterface_QT/doc/feature.md

   - 1600x1200 [5-30 Hz]
   - 1920x1080 [5 -30 Hz]

+## Screen Capture
+- Users can save a screenshot from the target device to a folder on the host by clicking a button (the folder is the default media path in either Linux or Windows).

 ## Basic Functions of KVM
 - The software supports basic KVM (Keyboard, Video, Mouse) functions, enabling seamless control of multiple devices.
 - **Mouse Movement Modes**: